Kidney Cancer Diet and Nutrition

 If you have been diagnosed with kidney cancer, you are probably wondering what things you can do to help treat your cancer — or at least improve your symptoms.
-Changing your diet is something you can easily control — after all, you have complete control over the foods you put into your body!
+Changing your regular diet to a kidney cancer diet is something you can easily control.

 Research still needs to be done, as there is little evidence at this time regarding diet changes and treatment of cancer.
 But that doesn’t mean you won’t benefit from taking a look at your current diet and making some changes.

-It is important to note that while supplements may play an important role in your health, they should only be taken at the advice of your physician.
+It is important to note that while supplements may play a significant role in your health, they should only be taken at the advice of your physician.
 Research has not yet proven that megadoses of vitamins (for example, vitamins A and C) are helpful in the treatment of cancer unless you are deficient in these vitamins.

 A large dose of vitamin A may interact with medications, have undesirable side effects, and be toxic to the body while a large dose of vitamin C can cause kidney stones.
 For a person who has had a nephrectomy due to kidney cancer, a large dose of vitamin C may be damaging to the remaining kidney.